akiradeveloper/iocheck/API.md

 # Design and API
 First of all, please visit sample/ and understand what can be done by iocheck.

+This document explains the design concept of iocheck and furthur API to make use of iocheck.

 ## Lock and Unlock
 It is very typical for iocheck users to lock the generated standard output to refactor your source code.